 This is the second annual report card on the State of the Faculty at the University of Washington.
 AAUP researches, writes, and distributes these reports to assess the conditions of work and governance that affect the more than four thousand faculty members on the three University of Washington campuses.
-The data come from University sources.
+The data come from university sources.

 Last year we evaluated the tenure system, salaries, gender equality, racial diversity, and then examined the performance of the administration, the faculty senate, and other institutions of governance.
-We are updating and grading the first four topics in this report.
-Since the University now has a new president, grades on administration and governance issues are reported as In Progress (IP).
+We are updating and grading some of those matters, but since the University now has a new President, grades on governance issues are reported as In Progress (IP).

 Our lead investigation this year focuses on the plight of the loyal faculty member.
 We unravel the mystery of how the University has continued to grow in the face of unending budget crises.
-In no small part this has been accomplished by putting the costs onto a particular segment of the faculty: those who have been most loyal, the women and men who were hired years ago and who, instead of playing the job market, have worked hard at their jobs, only to see their salaries stagnate year after year.
+In no small part it has been done by shifting the costs onto a particular segment of the faculty: those who have been most loyal, the women and men who were hired years ago and who, instead of playing the job market, have worked hard at their jobs, only to see their salaries shrink year after year.

-We provide data on how much the university underpays its senior faculty.
-The salaries of full professors, especially those who have served the University of Washington for twenty, thirty, or forty years, generally lag furthest behind the salaries at other universities.
+Related to this, we provide data on how much the university underpays its senior faculty.
+It is the salaries of full professors, especially those who have served the University of Washington for twenty, thirty, or forty years, that generally lag furthest behind the standards of other universities.